-This is where Keyword Research comes into play and finding out where your target audience hang out, what problems they have, what questions they're asking etc…
+This is where Keyword Research comes into play and finding out where your target audience hangs out, what problems they have, what questions they're asking etc…

-Once you know this information (check out Facebook Groups, Instagram accounts, Pinterest…) it makes it a lot easier to write the content your audience need!
+Once you know this information (check out Facebook Groups, Instagram accounts, Pinterest…) it makes it a lot easier to write the content your audience needs!

 Mistake #15 – Just Blogging To Make Money